valancej/documentation/_general/projects/getting-started.md

 You can enable access for those ranges on your own server's firewall settings.

 Another option, while not fully supported, would be to set up and run your own bastion host.
-This would allow yu to route all Codeship calls through your bastion host and white list only this host.
+This would allow you to route all Codeship calls through your bastion host and white list only this host.

 ## Can't Locate A File